xcart/xcart-docs/_pages/kb_en/orders/order_management.md

 For orders paid using {% link "offline payment methods" ref_Jq6Bsdrt %}, the order processing workflow is as follows:

 *   A new order is created with the status _Awaiting payment_.
-*   As the order progresses through the various stages of the order processing and fulfillment process, the store administrator manually updates the order status.
+*   As the order progresses through the various stages of the order processing and fulfilment process, the store administrator manually updates the order status.
 The current status of the order can be changed manually to any other status at any time.
 Typically, after the order payment has been received, the status _Awaiting payment_ will be changed to _Paid_; if the order is cancelled - to _Cancelled_.
 After a refund, the status _Paid_ will have to be changed to _Refunded_.
 The status _Partially Paid_ is possible in case of a partial payment for the order or a partial refund.

 {% note info %}
 We strongly recommend using the _Refunded_ status (not _Cancelled_) when updating the order status from _Paid_, and _Cancelled_ (not _Refunded_) when updating the order status from _Authorized_ or _Awaiting payment_.